nikramakrishnan/freetype-site/docs/ft2-module_management.md

 Currently, four debug hook slots are available, but only two (for the TrueType and the Type&nbsp;1 interpreter) are defined.

-Since the internal headers of FreeType are no longer installed, the symbol &lsquo;FT_DEBUG_HOOK_TRUETYPE&rsquo; isn't available publicly.
+Since the internal headers of FreeType are no longer installed, the symbol `FT_DEBUG_HOOK_TRUETYPE` isn't available publicly.
 This is a bug and will be fixed in a forthcoming release.

 <hr>